ultimosparc/lfcs_exam/Operation_of_Running_Systems.md

 # Operation_of_Running_Systems

+    Locate and analyse system log files and manipulate it Limit the number of user processes for a specific account or group Install/update packages, get information about installed packages (depends on your distribution) Schedule tasks to run at a set date and time (using cron) Use scripting to automate system maintenance tasks Diagnose and manage processes (find process ID for example)

 _Priorisierung von Prozessen_ [5]

 Linux can run a lot of processes at a time, which can slow down the speed of some high priority processes and result in poor performance.